saucal/action-bundle-consistency-check/README.md

       /object-cache.php
       /db.php

-    # Wether to not do a consistency check and complete the workflow regardless. [true|false]
+    # Slack token to use when posting to Slack
+    slack-token: ""

+    # Slack channel to post to use when posting to Slack
-    disable-consistency-check: ""
+    slack-channel: ""
 ```